About The CCAC Educational Foundation

 Each year, the foundation encourages CCAC faculty and staff to support the college as they are able.
 Funds raised through this effort are used to support the Student Emergency GAP Fund.

-The primary opportunity for faculty and staff to donate is on Giving Tuesday, the Tuesday after Thanksgiving every year, as part of the Give Big Pittsburgh campaign.
+Faculty and staff mainly give on Giving Tuesday, the Tuesday after Thanksgiving, through the Give Big Pittsburgh campaign.
 A gift of any size made by a member of the CCAC family is valuable as foundations and corporate donors often inquire about the percentage of CCAC employees who support the college's fundraising efforts.

 Educational Improvement Tax Credit (EITC)

-The CCAC Educational Foundation is an educational improvement organization under the Commonwealth of Pennsylvania EITC program.
-Under EITC, businesses may receive a 75% tax credit for contributions to an educational improvement organization like CCAC, up to a maximum of $750,000 per taxable year.
+The CCAC Educational Foundation is an educational improvement organization under the commonwealth of Pennsylvania EITC program.
+Under Pennsylvania’s Educational Improvement Tax Credit (EITC) program, businesses can receive a 75% tax credit—up to $750,000 per year, for donations to CCAC.
 The tax credit increases to 90% for businesses that commit to making the same donation for two consecutive years.

 The CCAC Educational Foundation utilizes EITC funding to support the college's Dual Enrollment program, which helps local high school students take credit courses at the college.
 School districts across Allegheny County collaborate with CCAC on Dual Enrollment programs.